apache/airflow/docs/apache-airflow/security/index.rst

 This section of the documentation covers security-related topics.

-Make sure to get familiar with the `Airflow Security Model <security_model>`_ if you want to understand which users of Apache Airflow™ have access to what and what is the role of Deployment Managers in deciding how to deploy Airflow in a secure way.
+Make sure to get familiar with the `Airflow Security Model <security_model>`_ if you want to understand the different user types of Apache Airflow™, what they have access to, and the role Deployment Managers have in deploying Airflow in a secure way.

-Also, if you want to understand how Airflow releases security patches and what to expect from them, head over to the `Releasing security patches <releasing_security_patches>`_.
+Also, if you want to understand how Airflow releases security patches and what to expect from them, head over to `Releasing security patches <releasing_security_patches>`_.

 Follow the below topics as well to understand other aspects of Airflow security: